CanadianSolar/CASSYS/README.md

 ### Documentation ##
 --------------------
 [Documents and Help](https://github.com/CanadianSolar/CASSYS/tree/master/Documents%20and%20Help "Documents and Help") contains a user's manual and various documents to better understand the models used in the simulation engine.
+See the CASSYS Wiki: [Release Notes](https://github.com/CanadianSolar/CASSYS/wiki/Release-Notes "Release Notes") for a list of changes made in newer versions of CASSYS.

 ### Licensing ##
 ----------------